4Catalyzer/cli/packages/ts-doctor/README.md

 There are two prequisites for running the command.

-1. Your workspaces need to be defined defined.
+1. Your workspaces need to be defined.
 Follow the instructions for your tool of choice, we'll use yarn workspaces in the example.
 2. Each package in your monorepo that should have its own `tsconfig.json`.
 This is how the command knows which packages are relevant typescript packages.